 6.11 People according to where they live: Consider people living in areas known to exhibit poor economic and/or health indicators, people unable to access services and facilities Minimal Impact is anticipated The procedure aims to deliver an achievable equitable service regardless of an individual's income.
 Any decisions are clinically made.
-N/A N/A 6.12 Consider any other groups and risk factors relevant to this strategy, policy, plan, procedure and/or service There are anticipated positive impacts for adult and paediatric patients undergoing elective or emergency surgical procedures who have risk factors for bleeding or low preoperative Haemoglobin levels; patients who have rare blood groups or multiple antibodies for whom it may be difficult to obtain allogeneic blood and adult and paediatric patients undergoing elective or emergency surgical procedures where the anticipated blood loss in greater than 20% of the Staff to be familiar with aspects of the policy and procedure and receive regular updates and training Provide training where appropriate.
+N/A N/A 6.12 Consider any other groups and risk factors relevant to this strategy, policy, plan, procedure and/or service There are anticipated positive impacts for adult and paediatric patients undergoing elective or emergency surgical procedures who have risk factors for bleeding or low preoperative Haemoglobin levels; patients who have rare blood groups or multiple antibodies for whom it may be difficult to obtain allogeneic blood and adult and paediatric patients undergoing elective or emergency surgical procedures where the anticipated blood loss in greater than 20% of the patient's estimated blood volume.
+The procedure lists contraindications Staff to be familiar with aspects of the policy and procedure and receive regular updates and training Provide training where appropriate.